anitsingh367/student-CRUD/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Info about the Project

+This project was made using Angular as the base framework and Angular Material as the UI library for the basic components.
+It is just to show the basic CRUD functionality without any backend framework which violates the immutability of objects but that is just for the sake of understanding the basic functionalities.
+This is any way is not the best-practice.